-Perhaps you are a struggling writer wanting to finally have a book published, or maybe you are a sole trader who wants make sure your marketing materials are professional.
+Perhaps you are a budding writer wanting to finally have a book published this year, or maybe you are a small business owner who wants to ensure their marketing materials are professional.

-Depending on your current level of written English, a writing course can help you in a variety of ways.
+Depending on your current level of written English, a course can help you in a variety of ways.
 Check out this complete guide to improving English writing.

-This means offering them guidance on dialling up or down tone, helping them to establish better character descriptions, teaching them how to develop a plot, and much, much more.
+This means offering guidance on what to dial-up or tone down, helping them to establish better character descriptions, teaching them how to develop a plot, and much more.

-Authors, for example, especially those who are famous for working in another industry, can benefit from writing lessons to help them to understand what it is their audience wants to read.
-Whether they are looking to write about their eventful life or to translate a story they have imagined onto paper, writing lessons could improve their ability to connect with their readers.
+Experienced authors, for example, especially those famous for working in another industry, can benefit from lessons with private literature tutors to help them understand what it is their audience wants to read.
+Whether they are looking to write about their eventful life or to translate a story they have imagined onto paper, a person taking private lessons will spend time learning how to connect with their readers.

-Writing is as much about the content as it is the way in which it is written.
-That is why teaching people to use their imagination and to express themselves creatively is so important.
-Students enrolled on writing courses can benefit greatly from being encouraged to get in touch with their creative side.
+Jotting something down is as much about the content as it is how it is written.
+That is why experienced tutors encourage students to use their imagination and to express themselves creatively during the lesson.

 Where To Start When Learning to Write

-They will no doubt ask you to start by writing short and simple sentences like: ‘I have a pet dog called Harry’, before instructing you to begin writing more complicated sentence structures.
+They will no doubt ask you to start by forming short and simple sentences like: ‘I have a pet dog called Harry’, before instructing you to try more complicated sentence structures.

 Prompts work well in beginners’ classes, as does role play.
-An English tutor Melbourne might offer their students prompts to get them used to structuring simple sentences.
-These might include ‘My name is…’ and ‘I live in…’.
+An English tutor Melbourne might spend time at the beginning of the lesson offering their VCE students prompts to get them used to the structure of simple sentences.

-When a beginner is no longer a beginner and is ready to take the next step in their writing journey, they can then start using more tools.
-For instance, they can begin to introduce multiple adjectives, form longer sentences and cover broader subject matters.
-They can also play with the perspective from which the text is being written.
+When a beginner is no longer a beginner and is ready to take the next step in their education they may start to introduce multiple adjectives, form longer sentences and cover broader subject matters with their tutor.

 Being a good writer is often down to confidence.

 Is there such a thing as a perfect essay?
-A writer who is good at delivering facts and does so in a very correct manner might be just as talented a writer as someone who can write 1000 pages of exciting storytelling.
+A writer who is simply good at delivering facts might be just as talented a writer as someone who has years and years of experience creating 1000 pages of exciting storytelling.

 How To Teach Yourself Written English

-Writing is very subjective so a qualification from an awarding body does not tell others what kind of writer you are.
+Writing is very subjective so a literature qualification from an awarding education body does not tell others what kind of writer you are.

-There are, for example, websites and apps designed for marketing purposes that turn a basic sentence into a slogan or enhance the given text to make it flow better.
+There are, for example, education websites and apps designed for marketing purposes that turn a basic sentence into a slogan or enhance the flow of a given text.

-Reading and writing come one with the other: there is no point in writing if it is not for readers, and vice-versa.
+Reading and writing come one with the other: there is no point in creating a story if it is not for readers, and vice-versa.

-Find an English tutor here.
+Find and contact an English tutor in Australia here.

-Using reading to your advantage means reading as much and as widely as possible to expand your vocabulary, familiarise yourself with different notions and to appreciate what feelings and emotions the writer is making you feel.
+Using reading to your advantage means reading as much and as widely as possible year to year throughout your studies to expand your vocabulary, familiarise yourself with different notions and to appreciate what feelings and emotions the writer is making you feel.

-Children learn to read before they write, not because reading is easier than writing, but because reading ultimately teaches them about how to do the other.
+Children learn to read before they write, not because reading is easier, but because reading ultimately teaches them about how to do the other.